KMS1260/Network-Traffic-Analysis-Intrusion-Investigation/01-using-network-sniffers/README.md

 ![](./images/0.png)

 To launch Wireshark, we select the Kali **Applications** icon.
-It is a blue square with a white stylized dragon, located to the far left on the Kali top taskbar.
+It is a blue square with a white stylised dragon, located to the far left on the Kali top taskbar.

 ![](./images/1.png)